 In 2017, Bill was honored with an Appreciation Award by the Korean Bar Association (KBA) in recognition of his significant contributions to the Korean legal profession.
 He is the first and only Foreign Legal Consultant to receive an award from the KBA.

 Bill's recent assignments for Korean clients include a sale of a $2.2 billion company in the electronics industry; purchases of U.S. high-tech companies; forming strategic alliances with U.S. high-tech companies; $1.62 billion project development and project financing for oil refineries project in Mexico; $1.522 billion project development and project financing for oil refineries project in Mexico; $350 million project development and project financing for oil refineries project in Mexico; $300 million import and inventory financing; introduction of Korean automobiles in the U.S.; and establishment and obtaining broker-dealer licenses for securities firms.

 Bill also represents many technology-oriented Korean clients in technology transfers and complex licensing arrangements.
-In patent litigation cases, he has represented many of the largest companies in Korea, including LG Electronics, Hyundai Motor, Kia Motor, Hyundai Heavy Industries and other Korea-based multinational conglomerates.
+He represents many of the largest companies in Korea, including Samsung Electronics, Samsung Display, Samsung C&T, LG Electronics, LG Display, LG Chem, Hyundai Motor, Kia Motor, CJ CheilJedang, Hyundai Heavy Industries, POSCO, Doosan Heavy Industries & Construction and other Korea-based multinational conglomerates.
 Bill also oversees complex business litigation, antitrust, mediation and arbitration cases as they relate to Korean clients.